Meghan Markle, Prince Harry Royal Wedding: Will Queen Elizabeth Skip Or Attend The Ceremony?

 Meghan Markle’s engagement to Prince Harry is all over the news and everyone’s pretty excited about the upcoming union, which is set to happen in Spring 2018, the Buckingham Palace confirmed.
 There have been multiple reports putting the Suits actress’ race and previous marriage in the limelight since the engagement was confirmed.
-Along with this, there’s the question of whether or not the anticipated Royal Wedding will be witnessed by The Queen.
+Along with this, there’s the question of whether or not the anticipated royal wedding will be witnessed by the queen.

-Following the big reveal of the engagement, prominent people have shared their reactions – among them are The Queen and the Duke of Edinburgh, who made their heartfelt wishes known via the official Twitter account of the Royal Family.
+Following the big reveal of the engagement, prominent people have shared their reactions — among them are the Queen of England and the Duke of Edinburgh, who made their heartfelt wishes known via the official Twitter account of the royal family.
 Queen Elizabeth just gave her blessing to her grandson to marry the American divorcee.
-But even then, there are rumors that the Queen will not be in Church to celebrate the momentous occasion.
+But even then, there are rumors that the queen will not be in church to celebrate the momentous occasion.

 According to the multiple news outlets, Queen Elizabeth might skip Harry and Meghan’s wedding ceremony.
-The Queen also happens to be the head or the Supreme Governor of the Church of England, which teaches about how marriage is a sacred thing that should be cherished for life.
+The queen also happens to be the head or the Supreme Governor of the Church of England, which teaches about how marriage is a sacred thing that should be cherished for life.
 Divorce is highly discouraged by the Church and it just happens that Prince Harry fell in love with and proposed to Meghan, who is a divorcee.

 The Queen and The Duke of Edinburgh are delighted for the couple and wish them every happiness. https://t.co/aAJ23uSbao